paradisepilot/opacmo/README.markdown

 Text-Mining
 -----------

+### Running on a Desktop Computer

+Text-mining the complete open access subset of PubMed Central can take a while on a single machine, but it can be done.
+Supported operating systems are Mac OS X and Linux.

+    mkdir opacmo_release ; cd opacmo_release
+    git clone git://github.com/joejimbo/opacmo.git
+    git clone git://github.com/joejimbo/bioknack.git
+    opacmo/make_opacmo.sh all 2>&1 | tee MAKE_OPACMO_LOG

 ### Running on a Oracle Grid Engine Cluster

 Prepare a 'bundle' on a cluster node with internet access or your desktop computer, which can later be extracted and executed on a [Oracle Grid Engine](http://en.wikipedia.org/wiki/Oracle_Grid_Engine) (former Sun Grid Engine) cluster.